 Building the World of the Future

-Wentworth Civil Engineering students work extensively in our lab spaces to build the skills they'll need to make an impact on society.
+Wentworth Civil Engineering students work extensively in our state-of-the-art lab spaces to build the skills they'll need to make an impact on society.
 A hands-on learning experience allows you to envision solutions to real challenges facing the world.
 Civil Engineers serve as stewards of the natural environment and its resources, as innovators and integrators of ideas and technology across public and private sectors and as leaders in discussions and decisions shaping public environmental and infrastructure policy.

 Choose Your Civil Engineering Pathway

 Wentworth's Bachelor of Science in Civil Engineering program prepares students to enter this dynamic profession, pursue advanced studies, and become a licensed professional.
 The curriculum allows you to specialize your individual studies in geotechnical, structural, environmental, or infrastructure.